trevtravtrev/MassEmailer/README.md

    - Your email address
    - Your email address password
    - Your email provider's server
-   - Number of email addresses from your addresses text file you want to send to
+   - Number of email addresses from your addresses text file you want to send to each run
    - Your email address text file name
    - Your email body text
    - Your email subject